ideascube/ansiblecube/DOC/deployment.md

 * custom

-This "tag", will match more actions within AnsibleCube, like configuration of your hotspot name, dns name matching the `--name`.
+This "tag" will match more actions within AnsibleCube, like configuration of your hotspot name, dns name matching the `--name`.
 It will also install and configure 3rd party applications.

 * rename